watertap-org/watertap/docs/technical_reference/flowsheets/ASM1.rst

 models.
 The model aims to incorporate carbon oxidation, nitrification, and denitrification.
 The model quantifies the kinetics and stoichiometry of each process.
 The `ASM1
 <https://watertap.readthedocs.io/en/latest/technical_reference/property_models/ASM1.html>`_ property and reaction relationships
-are based on the relationships provided for the activated sludge biological reactor provided in `Henze, M. et al. (1987)
+are based on the relationships for the activated sludge biological reactor provided in `Henze, M. et al. (1987)
 <https://belinra.inrae.fr/doc_num.php?explnum_id=4467>`_.

 Implementation